askmike/gekko/docs/internals/events.md

 ### tradeCancelled event

-- What: An object singaling the fact that the a trade orginially initiated was now cancelled
+- What: An object signaling the fact that the a trade originally initiated was now cancelled.
 - When: After a receiving a tradeInitiated event and than a advice event (without a tradeCompleted event between them).
-- Subscribe: You can subscribe to this event by registering the `processTradeCancelled` method.
+- Subscribe: You can subscribe to this event by registering the `processTradeCanceled` method.
 - Example:
       {
         id: [string identifying this unique trade],